-At Quicka we manage your personal information securely and consistently with relevant legislation, including the Privacy Act 1988 (Cth) ("Privacy Act"), the Australian Privacy Principles and the Credit Reporting Privacy Code (where applicable).
+At Quicka we respect your right to privacy and we are committed to safeguarding the privacy of our customers and website visitors.
+We manage your personal information securely and consistently with the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) ("Privacy Act"), and the Privacy (Credit Reporting) Code 2014 (“CR Code”).

 We will collect certain personal information about you depending on the circumstances in which our product or service is being provided.
 This can include the following types of personal information:

-We will also need to collect personal information about you that relates to credit, including information such as account numbers or customer identifier numbers.
+We may also collect your credit information such as the collection of bank statements, account numbers and customer identifier numbers.

 The Privacy Act has specific rules about two types of consumer credit related information that we may collect:

-In many circumstances, we will collect the above information primarily from you (or from someone who is representing or assisting you).
-However, there are certain instances in which we will collect information about you from third parties where it is unreasonable or impracticable to collect it directly from you.
+There are also certain instances in which we will collect information about you from third parties where it is unreasonable or impracticable to collect it directly from you.
 For example, where we need to verify information you have provided.
 Even where your application is for consumer credit, we may collect information about you from a business which provides information about commercial credit worthiness for the purpose of assessing your application.

 Other third parties that we may collect your information from include: